Skip to main content

 There are many other approaches to managing chronic pain, and better relief is often found when medications and invasive interventions are combined with or even replaced by active rehabilitation and education approaches, and behavioral-psychological treatments.
 This supports and strengthens the capacity of the person living with chronic pain to manage his/her symptoms in a way that fosters a more satisfying and vital life.
 In fact, rehabilitation through cognitive, behavioral, and physical reactivation treatments (also called functional restoration) often lessens or avoids the need for medications and other more invasive procedures.

-ACPA Resource Guide to Chronic Pain Management
+ACPA - Stanford Resource Guide to Chronic Pain Management

 Living Better with Chronic Pain – A Resource for Veterans